unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 One achievement is that any medical professional or field scientist can choose their own image data to feed into the AI with no technical expertise to predict future outbreaks and find new relationships with geographical data and disease outbreaks spreading.
 Another amazing achievement was applying Spatial Data Analysis to predict outbreak clusters around Singapore on Dengue with 75% accuracy using ArcGIS image data and other non-image features with a Random Forest Classifer model.

 #### Natural Language Processing ####
+Integration of the NLP API called Textrazor meant meaningful, automatic interpretation of report data.
+Upon loading of the summary page, the component would send all description text of every article selected on the previous page to the API to be processed.
+What was received was a JSON file of entity names and a list of categories each entity within the text belonged to.
+Using this data we were able to filter through relevant report based on entities or better defined category names to collect a pool of quality reports/data to further analyse.

 #### Heat Map Google API

+Integrating our solution with the Google Map API meant proper and meaningful visualisation of location based data.
+Every report selected on the summary page would now be a heat zone within the central map.
+This would be done automatically upon page load.
+The authorisation of API keys would tedious but simple enough to do.
+However, after running into problems with compatability we realised that we would need to shape the use of the Google map to our surrounding architure (React).
+This proved difficult but there were plenty resourced online to help.

 ---